Discovery. Clarity. Impact.

-This post first appeared on Dec.
-24, 2018, on LinkedIn.
 In this season of gift-giving, here are my wishful offerings to those who, for various reasons, might need them now: For the “Lean-In” followers of Sheryl Sandberg: Persistence.
 Don’t let your understandable disillusionment with the Facebook executive diminish the useful power of her original message.
-Facebook’s … Read More > “Lean-In, Intel, Gawande: Gifts for folks who could use them”
+Facebook’s loose-privacy maneuvering and posturing have been shameful, but it’s been … Read More > “Lean-In, Intel, Gawande: Gifts for folks who could use them”

 Are you an internal communications professional who aspires to do great things for your company and its employees?
 Then wrap your hands around the wonderful gift that is “The Next Level: The Business Value of Good Internal Communication”—and wrap your head around its insights and recommendations.
 It’s a great opportunity: Study the report, assess your situation, inject … Read More > “For internal communicators, a gift—and an invitation to deliver”